jiinurppa/gcbot/README.md

 Operates in three modes:
 1. **Passthrough**: passes inputs from the controller to the GameCube and shows digital buttons on the screen when pressed.
 Great for checking if all the wires are properly connected.
 Also shows a blinking square at the bottom left corner, so you know it's running.
 2. **DTM_Playback**: reads a file named `REC.DTM` from the SD card and replays inputs to the GameCube.
 The display shows how many inputs have been sent to the GameCube as a percentage.
 3. **DTM_Recording**: passes inputs from the controller to the GameCube and records them to a file named `REC.DTM` on the SD card.
 The file is always overwritten when powering the Pico, so be careful!
-Pressing `Start + Z + Y` finishes the recording, `Start + Z + B` pauses the recording and `Start + Z + A` resumes recording.
+Pressing `Start + Z + Y` stops recording and finalizes the DTM file, `Start + Z + B` pauses the recording and `Start + Z + A` resumes recording from a pause state.

 <br/>
 <img alt="Passthrough mode with A button pressed." src="./img/passthrough.jpg" width="240">